KasperFyhn/generative-ai-course/Use cases/Break down a problem into actionable steps using generative AI.md

 Generative AI proves to be a valuable tool for students seeking to enhance their problem-solving skills.
 In this module, we will explore how generative AI can assist you in breaking down complex problems into actionable steps, providing you with a systematic approach to tackle various challenges.

 ## Use-case
 When faced with a daunting problem, it can be overwhelming to know where to start.
-Generative AI serves as a virtual problem-solving guide, capable of breaking down intricate issues into manageable steps, offering clarity and direction.
+Generative AI serves as a virtual problem-solving guide, capable of breaking down problems into manageable steps, offering clarity and direction.

-Imagine having an AI companion that helps you analyze problems, identify key components, and suggests practical steps towards a solution.
+Imagine having an AI companion that helps you analyze problems and suggests practical steps towards a solution.

-Below, an AI was asked to break down a complex problem related to data analysis.
+### Example

   **Prompt**: "Break down the problem of analyzing a large dataset for research."